stuartellis/stuartellis-site-hugo/content/articles/visual-studio-code.md

 "telemetry.enableCrashReporter": false
 ```

+To see settings for online services, search for _@tag:usesOnlineServices_ in _Preferences > Settings_.

 Microsoft also add telemetry to some of their extensions to Visual Studio Code.
 This means that you must check the description of each extension to know whether it will send data to Microsoft, even if you have disabled telemetry for Visual Studio Code itself.

+Third-party extensions may also send telemetry data.
+Check the specific settings that each extension uses, because settings may not be correctly tagged.

 # Formatting on Save